Can gaming in class help students learn?

 “Spent” is about how it is to be poor in the United States.

 The challenge is to survive 30 days with $ 1000 in your wallet.

 You have won the game if you still have money left after 30 days – and you lose if you don’t.

 It’s a website, so you can play this game on any digital gadget with a web browser.
 Have students play through the game on the website – http://playspent.org After the first play (regardless of whether they “won” or not) you go through the questions below.
 How you choose to do this in your class allows you to decide – whether it be class or group conversations or individual work or the IGP method.
 Your classroom – you decide!

 What happened to you in the game?
 What choices did you make along the way and how did it go?
 What was the hardest choice you had to make in the game?
 Why?
 If you play the game once more – what do you want to do differently?
 Why?
 What have you learned from playing the game a few times?
 After a few rounds, it may be good to look a little beyond the game itself.

-Here are some suggestions for questions that it is possible to work with after playing the game
+Here are some suggestions for questions you can work with after playing the game

 - A talk afterward about cultural differences, working life, and the welfare state.

 - What events in the game do you think could not happen in Norway?
 Why?